-As President I invite you to join the JCQTA for 2016.
-There are many challenges and opportunities facing professional teacher associations in areas of professional learning, curriculum implementation and funding for education.
-The JCQTA provides a voice to teachers through professional association representation at both state level and at a federal level through the Australian Professional Teachers’ Association (APTA).
+The JCQTA provides a voice to teachers through professional association representation at both a state level and at a federal level through the Australian Professional Teachers’ Association (APTA).
 In meeting the challenges and grasping the opportunities it is important that we support one another and work collaboratively to achieve the best outcomes for Queensland students.

 I welcome you and look forward to working together to support the great work you do for your members.

 Our annual Presidents’ Dinner was held on 17th February 2021 at The Paddo Tavern.
 This year, we also had our Annual General Meeting at the same time.
 Thank you for joining us online and face-to-face.
 It was a great night and I thoroughly enjoyed speaking with as many of you as I could, I hope you enjoyed the collegiality.

 “Teachers understand curriculum work as a complex process involving prioritisation,

 translation, and transformation of knowledge into appropriate conditions for learning.

 It is about understanding curriculum work as a deeply creative and productive process